How to Know Someone’s Character

 In this short account, we see Eliab:

 1. Getting angry over something that wasn’t worth getting angry about.
 David wasn’t even talking to him.
 And there was nothing in his conversation to cause offense.
-So why was Eliab taking it so personal?
+So why was Eliab taking it so personally?

 2. Saying things about David that were untrue.
 He accused David of being conceited, idle and having a “wicked heart”.